 Transmission

-IPTV delivers television content through an Internet protocol network provided by an Internet service provider via WiFi or broadband.
+IPTV delivers television content over an Internet Protocol (IP) network, provided by an Internet service provider, via Wi-Fi or broadband.

 In traditional TV, TV networks transmit content through analog and digital signals that travel through cable or satellite networks.